Remodeling a bathroom ranks as one of the top home improvement projects that homeowners are eager to invest in.

-The cost for small glass tiles range from as low as $4.95/sq.ft to as high as $22.95/sq.ft depending on the quality of glass and design.
+The cost for small glass tiles ranges from as low as $4.95/sq.ft to as high as $22.95/sq.ft depending on the quality of glass and design.

 Professional wallpaper installation costs $55-80 per double roll of wallpaper.
 Together will materials, hanging wall paper in an 5×8 bathroom would cost $550 – 900.

-The cost to professionally paint a small bathroom will range from $250 to 500, depending on the amount of labor and type of paint you want to use.
+The final price will depend on the amount of labor and the type of paint you want to use.
 High end paint, such as Farrow and Ball can cost as much as $90-110 per gallon.
 However, it offers very rich hues and will last significantly longer than your average quality Home Depot paint.

 For a small space, using expensive, better quality paint may be a smart investment, especially if you can save on the cost of labor by doing it yourself.